-There are 62 affordable apartments in Truth Or Consequences that offer reduced rents to low-income households.
+There are 62 low-income apartments in Truth Or Consequences that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Truth or Consequences Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Western Regional Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|